 Description: The learner will have the opportunity to explore and understand the qualities of plastic including what makes it special and it's usage in their homes.
 Learners will then determine how we can reduce, reuse or replace it at home.
 Learners will develop alternatives to plastic and convince family members to adopt it.
 Leading question: Can you develop an alternative to plastic?
-Age group: 8 - 10-year olds Subjects: Environmental StudiesScienceArt and Design Total time required: 5.5 hours total over 5 days Self-guided / Supervised activity: Low supervision by parents / guardians Resources required: A tool to dig with, any two sticks to write on, pens, any fruit core or green leaf, a piece of plastic.
+Age group: 8 - 10-year olds Subjects: Environmental Studies, Science , and Art and Design Total time required: 5.5 hours total over 5 days Self-guided / Supervised activity: Low supervision by parents / guardians Resources required: A tool to dig with, any two sticks to write on, pens, any fruit core or green leaf, a piece of plastic.
 Pens, paper, discarded cloth, jute, paper, plastics etc.

-Day Time Activity and Description 1 5 minutes Discuss with the learner that they will have the opportunity to understand more about plastic 10 minutes Learners will design their home plastic diary for a week to tally their home usage of plastic.
-Their sheet will include columns for i) the item, ii) number of uses per day, iii) single use, iv) total usage over the week, v) suggested reuse or alternative 15 minutes Learners will identify the seven most commonly used plastic items in their home, by exploring their home, discussing with family members etc. Examples can include: Bottles, straws, cups, packaging, bags, food packaging, toiletry sachets etc. 10 minutes Learners will then make a tally marks depending on how many of that particular piece of plastic were used that day Item Number of items used in Single Total no of Reduce / Reuse / Replace a week uses
+Day Time Activity and Description 1 5 minutes Discuss with the learner that they will have the opportunity to understand more about plastic 10 minutes plastic.
+Their sheet will incl ude colum ns for i) the week to tally their home usage of item, ii) number of uses per day, ggested reuse or alternative 15 minutes by exploring their home, di scussing w ith family m used plastic items in their home, nembers etc. Examples can od packaging, toiletry sachets etc. 10 minutes Learners will then make a tally marks depending on how many of that particular piece of plastic were used that day imides Item Number of items used in week Single use Total no of uses Reduce / Reuse / Replace Monday: Tuesday: Wednesday: Thursday: Yes Student Guess: 5 Family Reduce: This is how we can reduce the use Reuse: This is how we can Plastic Friday: Guess: 5 repurpose and use it